NEYXHQ/Evaluation-Hub/privacy/README.md

 These summaries encapsulate the essence of the two documents, offering a glimpse into the potential of zero-knowledge proofs in reconciling privacy with regulatory demands in the blockchain space.

+## Document 3: Privacy-preserving auditable token payments in a permissioned blockchain system

+he document titled "Privacy-preserving Auditable Token Payments in a Permissioned Blockchain System" by Elli Androulaki and others focuses on the challenges and solutions for creating a token management system that is suitable for permissioned enterprise blockchains.